mpavezb/duolingo/README.md

 3. Enjoy!

 PD.
 You can use any image you want for each of your languages.
 Just modify the link on the script code.

-### TO DO:

-- Make sure the background works everywhere.